Burgundy may not be the most popular expat destination in France, however, its appeal goes far beyond exquisite wines and Dijon mustard.

 Do I need to learn French to live in Burgundy?

 With translation apps readily to hand, most situations can be dealt with.
-Try to practise before you go to any appointments (bank etc.).
+Try to practice before you go to any appointments (bank etc.).

 However, one word of warning; not all phrases work in direct translation.